|Survey name||The Labour Force Survey (Household dataset)|

 same-sex marriage flag has been applied correctly

-If any substantial failures are found, these are referred to the Social Survey Division in the ONS for validation and correction.
+If any substantial failures are found, these are referred to the Social Survey Division in the Office for National Statistics (ONS) for validation and correction.
 If failures are found for a very small number of cases, these are manually corrected by the Demographic Analysis Unit before estimates of families and households are published.

 Aside from quality assurance of the raw LFS data received, we also undertake quality assurance at all stages of the production process.
 Any errors or inconsistencies are documented and investigated, and the outcomes are captured to improve production processes in future years.